 The most common cause of this problem is usually due to access credentials.
 First of all, you should confirm that there are no typing errors, however there is another possible cause.
-Windows often has trouble using a network location as a backup device if that network does not have a password and full control permissions set.
+Windows often have trouble using a network location as a backup device if that network does not have a password and full control permissions set.
 This problem has two possible solutions.

-Solution 1: Set the network security parameters, permissions and passwords.
+Solution 1: Set the network security parameters, permissions, and passwords.